mhubl/botrecon/README.md

 To read more about the netflow format see [the Wikipedia article on NetFlow](https://en.wikipedia.org/wiki/NetFlow) and [the OpenArgus website](https://openargus.org/).

 ### Verbosity
 The verbose option enables some additional status/log messages during the execution, while debug disables additional error handling and should print full trace messages in most cases unrelated to parameter parsing and implicitly enables `--verbose` (unless `--silent` is enabled).
+Additionally, debug does not display the progress bar during predictions if data is batchified, but it prints a line each iteration.

 ### Models
 Botrecon supports custom models, but also provides three default ones.